 - Usually less expensive

-- Medication and therapy offered as treatments
+- Medication and therapy are offered as treatments

 - Free and low-cost facilities exist